4dboard/Proxy-yxorP/README.md

 Zend Disk Cache.
 The combined might of two of the most successful web proxy initiatives is harnessed for maximum effect.
 This self-service proxy engine has zero performance loss and supports numerous tenants by combining a flat-file beautiful web interface with a custom multi-threaded caching layer and an extremely powerful 10,000+ word thesaurus article spinner.
 In addition to having a built-in "cache" management system as well as a web-based "cache" management system, the proxy is "modular" or "plugin-based."
-Web-based reporting and analytics using a graphical user interface (GUI) (GUI).
-By leveraging a custom-built content spinning engine, the system allows material to be "augmented" (or "spun") with little performance degradation (10,000+ thesaurus/dictionary entries) while maintaining high quality.
+Web-based reporting and analytics using a graphical user interface ( GUI) (GUI).
+By leveraging a custom-built content spinning engine, the system allows material to be "augmented" (or " spun") with little performance degradation (10,000+ thesaurus/dictionary entries) while maintaining high quality.

 ![image](https://raw.githubusercontent.com/4dboard/proxy-yxorp/main/asset/Idna.png)